 Since its inception in 1978, LNESC Dallas has established many partnerships with governmental, educational, corporate, and nonprofit partners to allow it to provide pre-college academic enrichment programs at middle and high schools throughout North Texas.
 Given LNESC's objectives of increasing the number and percent of low income and latinx students who earn a bachelors degree, LNESC has partnered with its parent organization (LULAC) to establish a Vertical Mentoring Program in coordination with the LULAC Collegiate, and High School Youth Councils that provides an academic mentoring program for university students to reach out to community college students and high school students who in-turn reach out to younger students to promote educational attainment.
 LNESC Dallas, in collaboration with its national headquarters staff, is one of the largest providers of scholarship programs to Latinx students partnering with national, regional, and local corporate partners to annually deliver nearly one million dollars in scholarships to Latinx youth since 1978.

-LNESC Dallas currently operates two (2) Upward Bound Projects serving one hundred and twenty-five (125) students at Moises E. Molina, L.G.
+LNESC Dallas currently operates two (2) Upward Bound Projects and one (1) Upward Bound Math & Science Project, serving one hundred and eighty-five (185) students at Thomas Jefferson, W. H. Adamson, Moises E. Molina, L.G.
 Pinkston and Sunset High Schools in the Dallas ISD, as well as middle school outreach programs sponsored by the GM Foundation at J.I.
 Carter Middle School in Arlington ISD, and our leadership programs at area high schools sponsored by a grant from the NISSAN Foundation.

-As a pre-collegiate/leadership development program LNESC Dallas receives $527,875 in funding from the US Department of Education to implement our Upward Bound Projects.
-This represents approximately fifty-one (51%) percent of our total $1,027,965 at our Dallas LNESC Center.
+As a pre-collegiate/leadership development program LNESC Dallas receives $909,119 in funding from the US Department of Education to implement our TRIO Projects.
+This represents approximately fifty-six (56%) percent of our total $1,627,965 at our Dallas LNESC Center.